Revetment (aircraft)

 A revetment, in military aviation, is a parking area for one or more aircraft that is surrounded by blast walls on three sides.
-These walls are as much about protecting neighbouring aircraft as it is to protect the aircraft within the revetment; if a combat aircraft fully loaded with fuel and munitions was to somehow ignite, by accident or design, then this risks starting a chain reaction as the destruction of an individual aircraft could easily set ablaze its neighbours.
+These walls are as much about protecting neighbouring aircraft as it is to protect the aircraft within the revetment; if a combat aircraft loaded with fuel and munitions was to ignite, a chain reaction might lead to the destruction of its neighbours.
 The blast walls around a revetment are designed to channel any blast and damage upwards and outwards, away from neighbouring aircraft.